syntacore/snippy/llvm/tools/llvm-snippy/README.md

 ## Creating Configuration File

-Configuration that you run through LLVM-snippy can consist of one or more YAML files with configuration details provided in specific sections.
+Configuration that you run through LLVM-snippy can consist of one or more YAML files, with configuration details provided in specific sections.
 For the presentation purposes, you will use one configuration file `layout.yaml`.

 Create a YAML file `layout.yaml` with the following content: